ai-se/isminus/CONTRIBUTING.md

 ### ENHANCEMENT SUGGESTIONS

-Before you suggest a new enhancement, please do a search in open enhancements to see if there is a request that has<br/>
-already been filed.<br>
-If you cannot find an existing enhancement that describes your feature, create a new issue using the guidelines below.
+If you have a new feature request, create a new issue using the guidelines below.
 For creating any enhancement report,please fill out [the required template](https://github.com/ai-se/whun/blob/feature-se2021/template.md)

-- Please include **FEATURE-BRANCH-SE2021-ENHANCEMENT** in the title and then give the description of the enhancement <br/>
+- PPlease include a short title to describe the enhancement request<br/>
-  Example for Issue Name : FEATURE-BRANCH-SE2021-ENHANCEMENT:description of the enhancement
 - Provide a detailed description of the enhancement.
 - Highlight the expected outcomes so that the feature is easily understandable.
 - Provide specific examples to explain the enhancement.